 - The candidate talks for about 3-4 minutes on a single topic or theme selected by the candidate prior to the test.
 The talk should be continuous and there should be no need for the teacher/examiner to intervene.
-Teachers/examiners only interrupt to ask questions if candidates show no signs of finishing after about 41⁄2 minutes, or to prompt candidates who are finding it difficult to continue. - Candidates need to show that they are able to prepare and organise material, are aware of audience, and that they can select and employ a range of language devices. - The individual task should be lively and interesting; candidates should therefore prepare a topic in which they have a personal interest. - Candidates are encouraged to make presentations which are lively, by perhaps incorporating more creative presentational styles; taking up a 'voice' or presenting a dramatic monologue, for example. - Candidates may bring a 'cue card' (about postcard size) into the examination room, to remind them of the main points they wish to make.
-Cue cards should contain a list of points, not continuous sentences.
-Candidates may also bring in a limited quantity of illustrative material, which may include maps, diagrams, statistics, pictures and short articles.
-Reading from, or reliance on, a script is not allowed. - Candidates are encouraged to select their own topic.
-The topic should be appropriate and chosen with the support and advice of the candidate's teacher.
-If a Centre has a specific query relating to this, they should contact Cambridge.
-The teacher must not be involved in the preparation of material for the individual task.
+Teachers/examiners only interrupt to ask questions if candidates show no signs of finishing after about 41⁄2 minutes, or to prompt candidates who are finding it difficult to continue. - Candidates need to show that they are able to prepare and organise material, are aware of audience, and that they can select and employ a range of language devices. - The individual task should be lively and interesting; candidates should therefore prepare a topic in which they have a personal interest. - Candidates are encouraged to make presentations which are lively, by perhaps incorporating more creative presentational styles; taking up a 'voice' or presenting a dramatic monologue, for example.

+- www.PapaCambridge.com Candidates may bring a 'cue card' (about postcard size) into the examination room, to remind the the main points they wish to make.
+Cue cards should contain a list of points, not continuous sentend Candidates may also bring in a limited quantity of illustrative material, which may include maps, diagrams, statistics, pictures and short articles.
+A script is not allowed. - Teachers may advise on the suitability of topics, but must not be involved in the preparation of material for the individual task.